-NFL: New England Patriots Get Brandin Cooks, Kony Ealy—Losing Dont’a Hightower?
+NFL News: Patriots Get Kony Ealy, Brandin Cooks—But Is Dont’a Hightower Leaving?

 Brandin Cooks, Wide Receiver

-As if Tom Brady and the New England offense needed another target as a legitimate threat to the opposing defense, they acquired wide receiver Brandin Cooks and the Saints fourth round draft pick on Friday.
+As if Tom Brady and the New England offense needed another target as a legitimate threat to the opposing defense, they acquired wide receiver Brandin Cooks and the Saints fourth round draft pick on Friday, as reported by Inquisitr.
 In exchange, they gave up their own first round draft pick (No. 32 overall) and the third-round compensatory pick (No. 132 overall) they received in another deal from the Cleveland Browns.
 As reported by the Boston Herald, Cooks only has one year remaining on his rookie contract, but was a proven play-maker under Drew Brees.
 In two seasons with New Orleans, Cooks averaged better than 80 catches for 1100 yards and 8 touchdowns per season.

 Kony Ealy, Defensive End